K–12 (film)

-K–12 is a 2019 American musical fantasy horror film written and directed by Melanie Martinez and co-directed by Alissa Torvinen.
+K–12 is a 2019 American musical art film written and directed by Melanie Martinez and co-directed by Alissa Torvinen.
 The film accompanies Martinez's second studio album of the same name and stars Martinez, Emma Harvey, Zión Moreno, Megan Gage, Zinnett Hendrix, Jesy McKinney, Marsalis Wilson, and Maggie Budzyna.
-The film follows Cry Baby (played by Martinez), a brave-hearted girl, and her charming best friend Angelita (Harvey), who make a bewitching pair as they embark on a mission to take down the oppressive schooling system of K–12.
+The film follows Cry Baby (played by Martinez) and her best friend Angelita (Harvey), who embark on a mission to take down the oppressive system of K–12 Sleepaway School.

 K–12 was shown in select theaters for one day only on September 5, 2019, and was officially released on September 6, 2019, by Abramorama in North American territories and Atlantic Records internationally through YouTube.
-The film received favorable reviews from critics and fans alike, who praised its production values, themes, and songs, but criticism for its screenplay, acting and special effects.
+The film received favorable reviews from critics and fans alike.

 Plot

 Cry Baby prepares to attend K–12 Sleepaway School.
-While on the school bus with her best friend, Angelita, she is bullied by her schoolmates ("Wheels on the Bus").
-When the bus loses control and plunges into water, Cry Baby and Angelita reveal supernatural abilities that allow them to lift the bus into the air and land outside of K–12.
+On the bus, her schoolmates bully her ("Wheels on the Bus").
+When the bus loses control, Cry Baby and her friend Angelita activate supernatural abilities, allowing them to levitate the bus and land outside of K–12.
+The two briefly see a ghost before hurrying to class.

-During class, cruel, popular student Kelly grows jealous after seeing Cry Baby speak with Kelly’s boyfriend, Brendon, and threatens to attack Cry Baby.
-Cry Baby telephones her mother for advice, who doesn't respond due to being passed out drunk.
-Cry Baby imagines a conversation between her mother and deceased father. ("Class Fight").
-During the fight, Cry Baby's powers are triggered, causing her and Kelly to levitate.
-Cry Baby strangles Kelly with her braids until Ms. Daphne intervenes, sending them to the principal's office.
+During class, a student is removed after refusing to stand for the Pledge of Allegiance.
+Cry Baby lends an eraser to a boy named Brandon; his girlfriend, Kelly, becomes jealous and threatens Cry Baby.
+Cry Baby telephones her mother for advice, but she doesn't respond due to being passed out drunk.
+Cry Baby imagines a conversation between her mother and deceased father ("Class Fight").
+At recess, Kelly attacks Cry Baby, who strangles Kelly with her braids until head teacher Ms. Daphne intervenes, sending them to the principal's office.

-Cry Baby discovers the principal is medicating students to control them.
-She poisons his drink, but he recovers promptly ("The Principal").
-Some time later, Cry Baby arrives late to class and is turned into a marionette puppet ("Show & Tell").
-She and Angelita are sent to the nurse’s office, where the nurses restrain and force medication upon them ("Nurse's Office").
-They are saved by Lilith, an angelic spirit guide, who tells them they must stay in K–12, and that they are immortal beings.
-Later, Cry Baby and Angelita encounter a crowd of dancing ghosts in the school's ballroom, and run to class to escape them.
+Cry Baby learns that the principal is medicating students to control them.
+She poisons him, but he recovers promptly ("The Principal").
+Later, Cry Baby arrives late to class and is turned into a marionette puppet ("Show & Tell").
+Still in her doll form, a wounded Cry Baby is sent to the nurse's office, where Angelita returns her to her human form before the nurses restrain and forcibly medicate them ("Nurse's Office").
+They are saved by Lilith, an angelic spirit guide, who reveals that they are immortal beings and instructs them to stay in K–12.
+Later, Cry Baby and Angelita hear music coming from the ballroom and enter to see a crowd of dancing ghosts, but flee before the ghosts can catch them.